 Do I need landowner’s consent?

-Proposed development that requires approval under part 4 of the EP&A Act, requires landowner’s consent for a CLM or tenure holder to lodge a application on Crown land, unless a development type is covered under section 2.23 of the Crown Land Management Act 2016 (CLM Act).
+Proposed development that requires approval under Part 4 of the Environmental Planning and Assessment Act 1979 (EP&A Act), requires landowner’s consent from the Minister/Department.
+This includes where a CLM or tenure holder is required to lodge a development application (DA) or complying development certificate (CDC) (planning approvals) on Crown land.
+There may be exceptions, where a kind of development is covered under section 2.23 of the Crown Land Management Act 2016 (CLM Act).

-Section 2.23 of the CLM Act details low impact development types where the minister responsible for the CLM Act is considered to have given landowner’s consent on behalf of the Crown to undertake the process of obtaining a planning approval under Part 4 of the EP&A Act.
+Section 2.23 of the CLM Act details kinds of low impact development where the Minister responsible for the CLM Act is considered to have given landowner’s consent on behalf of the Crown to lodge an application for planning approval under Part 4 of the EP&A Act.

-When considering landowner’s consent requirements, a CLM or tenure holder must determine if the proposed development falls within the kinds of development set out in s2.23(2) of the CLM Act.
-If a development type clearly fits within those listed, landowner’s consent is taken to be given (deemed).
+When considering the need for landowner’s consent from the Minister/Department, a CLM or tenure holder must determine if the proposed development falls within the kinds of development set out in s2.23(2) of the CLM Act.
+If the kind of development clearly fits within those listed, landowner’s consent is taken to be given (deemed).
 If you’re not certain whether the proposal would fall within the kinds of development for which landowner’s consent is deemed, contact the department.

 Development comprising clearing of native vegetation